Location: Dreamlands, Bali

 Build area: 1000m2

-This meant creating an indoor-outdoor tropical concept with large openings that would enable natural daylight and breeze to penetrate the building – whilst also providing unobstructed views to the outdoors.
+This meant creating an indoor-outdoor tropical concept with large openings that would enable natural daylight and breeze to flow through the building – whilst also providing unobstructed views to the outdoors.
 To give a sense of place to its rocky context we proposed to use lime oxide render for the internal walls, limestone feature cladding, (sourced from nearby quarries) and recycled ironwood decking.
 Along with rainwater harvesting, we also proposed wild flower roof gardens to help reinstate wildlife lost from the building footprint.
 These roof spaces would also provide space for solar panels.

-We proposed a simple natural interior keeping things light and coastal given its close proximity to the beach.
+We proposed a simple natural interior keeping things light and coastal given its close proximity to the sea.
 By combining timeless furniture pieces with linen fabrics, reclaimed timbers and natural weaves we can keep things down to earth and connected to place.